I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 Start small.
 Put $10 away for Christmas each week.
 Find that big bill that stresses you out the most and fund that.
 And create a budget.

 The purpose of essential sinking funds is to alleviate some of the stress you are already feeling.
-If you are really stuck financially, consider getting ahold of a Financial Coach might be a good idea.
+If you are stuck financially, considering getting ahold of a Financial Coach might be good.

 They can help you through this season of life and give you some tools to dig out of this spot.